SpeerLab/STORM-UI/README.md

 ### Final image corrections and 3D alignment

-Select the appropriate ìAlignment channelî, which is the imaging channel to be used for Z-section alignment.
+Select the appropriate ‚ÄúAlignment channel‚Äù, which is the imaging channel to be used for Z-section alignment.
 This should be the channel with the greatest overall biological structure in the dataset (greater overall signal intensity).
 Typically this is either a global neuropil stain (e.g. WGA or similar), a fluorescent-labeled neuron, or large synaptic structures (e.g. vesicle labels).

-Select the appropriate ìNumber of processesî to run concurrently during the STORM fitting analysis.
+Select the appropriate ‚ÄúNumber of processes‚Äù to run concurrently during the STORM fitting analysis.
 This number is limited by the total threads available for computation on the analysis machine.
 You can choose how many processes to run by either typing in the field directly or using the slider.

 Select the start and end frames for each of the desired channels by pressing the "Set Frame Range" button and completing the form.
 This inputs the desired full frame range for final single molecule fitting of the STORM data.